edigar/noobframework/README.md

 ## How to use

 If you use the built-in PHP server on local development, start it with `router.php` as the input file, to effective route rewrite.
 Below is an example of the command.
-Run at the root of the project.
+Run at the root of the project:

 ```bash
 php -S localhost:8080 router.php